suddutt1/fabricnetgenerator/README.md

     ```sh
     . downloadbin.sh # One time command
     . generateartifacts.sh # One time to generate the crypto materials
+    mkdir -p chaincode/github.com/<chain code package name> # If you have more that one chain code , then you need to repeat this step for each chain code pakage.

     docker-compose up -d # To start the network
-    docker exec -it cli bash -f ./buildandjoinchannel.sh # To build and join channel
+    docker exec -it cli bash -e ./buildandjoinchannel.sh # To build and join channel
-    docker exec -it cli bash -f ./<chaincode id>_install.sh # To install the chain code
+    docker exec -it cli bash -e ./<chaincode id>_install.sh # To install the chain code

     ```